sderosiaux/ghca/README.md

 A: Contributors are automatically classified by email domain - personal emails become "community", corporate domains shown as "@domain".

 **Q: Does it modify my repository?**
-A: No, ghca is read-only.
+A: No, the tool is read-only.
 It never modifies your Git repository.

 ## 📄 License